PerNilsson360/jstr/README.md

 true
 ```
 The following contrived example illustrates that filters can be applied to
-primitive values and that filters can contain abritrary XPath expressions.
+primitive values and that filters can contain arbitrary XPath expressions.
 ```
 echo '{"a":{"b":[1, 2, 3]}}' | jxp --xpath="1[count(/a/b) = 3]"
 1